paulc/hcloud-freebsd/README-ARM64.md

 # FreeBSD VM image

-We can use the officiel FreeBSD VM image to install the system - however we do need to patch this before writing to thw VM disc (see https://gist.github.com/pandrewhk/2d62664bfb74a504b7f4a894fc85eb97)
+We can use the official FreeBSD VM image to install the system - however we do need to patch this before writing to thw VM disc (see https://gist.github.com/pandrewhk/2d62664bfb74a504b7f4a894fc85eb97)